 Exemptions to the residency requirement are limited to four categories:

 - Marriage.
 A marriage certificate to prove actual marriage is required.

 - Medical conditions which the university is unable to accommodate on campus.

 Fulfilling the requirements for exemption will not constitute an automatic release from the residency requirement.
 Failure to obtain an approved exemption from Residence Life will result in the posting of the semester housing charges to the student’s LUC account.
-Any freshmen or sophomore-standing student registered for the fall semester that fails to sign up for housing during the selection process will automatically be assigned a room and meal plan and will be responsible for those charges unless a Request for a Release from the housing contract is completed.
+Any freshmen or sophomore-standing student registered for the fall semester that fails to sign up for housing and has not been approved for an exemption will automatically be assigned a room and meal plan and will be responsible for those charges unless a Request for a Release from the housing contract is completed.
 Nonpayment of this charge could result in the cancellation of classes and restriction from registering for any additional classes.
 Any student found to be providing false information on the “Request for a Release from Housing Agreement” form or during a personal interview may be subject to university disciplinary action.